Video shows patient left at cold bus stop at night, wearing only a hospital gown

 (CNN)A viral video of a recently discharged patient left at a bus stop at night in Baltimore has inspired widespread outrage and prompted an investigation at the hospital where she was treated.

-The video is distressing to watch -- both for its contents and for the questions it raises about the events leading up to it.
+The video is distressing to watch -- both for its content and for the questions it raises about the events leading up to it.

 A young woman, wearing only a hospital gown and socks, is left standing by a bus stop Tuesday night or early Wednesday as four men in uniforms, possibly security guards, walk away.
 The man who filmed it, Imamu Baraka, follows them as they leave the stop with an empty wheelchair.